GhostNeverbloom/spbgs-docs/docs/en/authoritylevels.md

-# Authority Levels
+# Role Authority System

 ## Basics

-All chat commands work under the authority level system.
+All chat commands work under the role authority system.
 This is how it works:

 * All commands have certain level of authority needed for them to be executed;